gpaux/Mediana/CaseStudy01.md

                           case.study1.sim.parameters)
 {% endhighlight %}

-The results are saved in an `CSE` object (`case.study1.results`).
-This object contains complete information about this particular evaluation, including the data, analysis and evaluation models.
-The most important component of this object is the data frame contained in the list named *simulation.results* (`case.study1.results$simulation.results`), which includes the power and the statistics results based on the metrics in the evaluation model.
+The simulation results are saved in an `CSE` object (`case.study1.results`).
+This object contains complete information about this particular evaluation, including the data, analysis and evaluation models specified by the user.
+The most important component of this object is the data frame contained in the list named *simulation.results* (`case.study1.results$simulation.results`).
+This data frame includes the values of the success criteria and metrics defined in the evaluation model.

-### Summary of results and reporting
+### Summarize the Simulation Results

-#### Summary of results in R console
+#### Summary of simulation results in R console

-To facilitate the review of the results, the user can invoke the summary function, which reports in the R console the data frame containing the simulation results.
+To facilitate the review of the simulation results produced by the `CSE` function, the user can invoke the `summary` function.
+This function displays the data frame containing the simulation results in the R console:

 {% highlight R %}
 # Print the simulation results in the R console
 summary(case.study1.results)
 {% endhighlight %}

-This data frame can also be assigned to an object in order to be used for graphical summaries using the [ggplot2](http://ggplot2.org/) R package:
+If the user is interested in generate graphical summaries of the simulation results (using the the [ggplot2](http://ggplot2.org/) package or other packages), this data frame can also be saved to an object:

 {% highlight R %}
 # Print the simulation results in the R console
 case.study1.simulation.results = summary(case.study1.results)
 {% endhighlight %}

-#### Reporting
+#### General a Simulation Report

 ##### Presentation Model

-Another feature of the Mediana package is to provide a Clinical Scenario Evaluation Report in a Word-based format.
-The first step is to create a `PresentationModel` object.
+A very useful feature of the Mediana package is generation of a Microsoft Word-based report to provide a summary of Clinical Scenario Evaluation Report.

-As for other models, it must be  initialized:
+To generate a simulation report, the user needs to define a presentation model by creating a `PresentationModel` object.
+This object must be initialized as follows:

 {% highlight R %}
 case.study1.presentation.model = PresentationModel()
 {% endhighlight %}

-Project information can be added to the report using the `Project` object:
+Project information can be added to the presentation model using the `Project` object:
 {% highlight R %}
 case.study1.presentation.model = case.study1.presentation.model +
   Project(username = "[Mediana's User]",